SyndemicsLab/RESPONDv1/README.md

 via whatever text editor you're using.

 ### Running the Simulation
-This section is tentative to change, as there is intent to lower the level of complexity of running the simulation.
+**Note:** This section is tentative to change, as there is intent to lower the level of complexity of running the simulation.

 *Quoted from Golnaz' `run_instructions.docx`:*